[3.9] Necromantic Scribe - [6k+ Life] [All Content] [2.5M+ dps] [Fun Playstyle]

 If this is not available to you, just stick with Poacher's Mark only.
 It's the only absolute must-have curse while levelling.

-We use a Cospri's Will, Whispers of Doom and a corrupted amulet (or Doedre's Damning) to provide our 4 curse endgame setup.
+We use a Cospri's Will, Whispers of Doom and Doedre's Damning, Windshriek or an Awakened Curse on Hit support gem to provide our 4 curse endgame setup.

 Two Poet's Pens are used.
 This league they are very cheap because they are "trash", so they are definitely affordable for anyone wanting to play with them.